Interband tunneling effects on materials transport properties using the first principles Wigner distribution: Supplementary information

 \subsection{Supplementary transport properties of Bi$_2$Se$_3$}

-In Fig. \ref{figS1}, we plot electrical conductivity and Seebeck coefficient for positive doping concentrations.
-Qualitatively, the data behave symmetrically to what discussed in the main text in the case of negatively-charged carriers concentrations.

 In Fig. \ref{fig2_exp} we compare our model to available experimental data for bulk electrical conductivity.
 At high doping concentrations, our results accurately reproduce the experimental measurement.
 At lower doping concentrations, the discrepancy between our simulations and experimental results increases, although qualitative trends appear still reproduced.
 It must be noted that there are several factors that might introduce discrepancies between experimental and simulation results.
 To mention some, the dependence of doping concentration on temperature is unclear and requires effort both in terms of modeling, as well as detailed temperature-dependent measurements of the Hall effect.
-Our simulations ignore electron-defect scattering, which may play a role especially at low temperatures.
-Finally, both experimental and theoretical values are affected by errors which may be hard to quantify (e.g. the dependence of computational results on the exchange-correlation functional chosen for the density functional theory calculation).
-Nevertheless, we emphasize that the qualitative trends discussed in the main text are robust and are not significantly altered by these considerations.
+Our simulations ignore electron-defect scattering, which may play a role especially at low temperatures, and the scattering operator is evaluated within the relaxation time approximation, which may underestimate the electrical conductivity.
+Both experimental and theoretical values are affected by errors which may be hard to quantify (e.g. the dependence of computational results on the exchange-correlation functional chosen for the density functional theory calculation).
+As another source of errors, recent works (e.g. \cite{PhysRevLett.117.226801, CAO2020100172}) have pointed out that the temperature dependence of the band structure may substantially change the precise values of transport coefficients, an effect that for simplicity has not been included in this work.
+Nevertheless, we emphasize that the qualitative trends discussed in the main text related to the off-diagonal corrections are robust and are not significantly altered by these considerations.